Anagrammy Rules - Nominations

 Eligibility

-1. To be eligible for nomination, the anagram must appear in The Anagrammy Awards Forum during the month.
+1. To be eligible for nomination, the anagram must appear in The Anagrammy Awards Forum.

 Rediscoveries of anagrams, later found only on websites other than the above mentioned archives, will be eligible for nomination.